 It dawned on me not long ago, I grew up in a house full of romance.

 At the time of my birth, my mom and dad had been married 21 years.
-They had learned two decades of marriage wisdom.
+They held two decades of marriage experience.
 Here are 12 things my mother often said.
 She may not have always related them to marriage specifically, but her life’s philosophy certainly was the cornerstone of their lifelong love affair.

 Look good for your man.
 Make the effort even when you aren’t feeling like it.